ReflectionHLE/ReflectionHLE/README.md

 Note that this does not cover the static data included for usage with Ref Keen Dreams.
 However, as an exception to the terms above you may link and distribute that data for the purposes of compatibility with the original game.

+Furthermore, the included CRC-32 implementation is in the public domain.

 ---------------------------------------------------------------------------
 Based on the README.md file of the original Keen Dreams source code release